Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Results

 \subsection{Group comparison of the graph structures}

-When estimating separate models for each diagnostic group based on the multimodal data, the resulting graph structures were similar to each other with a mean Jaccard similarity of $j=0.31$.
-However, the estimated regional dependency differed between groups due to the different degrees of severity of amyloid pathology, glucose metabolism, and atrophy.
-Regarding the raw partial correlation weights between groups, we obtained an average cosine similarity of $cos=0.92$ and Pearson coefficient of $r=0.74$.\\ The graphs differed in their density, leading to significant alterations of the clustering coefficient, characteristic path length, and small-world coefficient (Figure~\ref{fig:graph_statistics}).
+When estimating separate models for each diagnostic group based on the multimodal data, graph structures derived from Pearson and partial correlation matrices (Figures~\ref{fig:parcor-mat-lh-amy-by-group}, \ref{fig:parcor-mat-lh-metab-by-group}, and~\ref{fig:parcor-mat-lh-vol-by-group}) both differed in their density, leading to significant alterations of the clustering coefficient, characteristic path length, and small-world coefficient (Figure~\ref{fig:graph_statistics} and Supplementary Figure~\ref{sfig:graph_stats_Pearson}).
 We observed a biphasic trajectory of the graph measures.
 This means that the clustering coefficient and small world coefficient initially increases when comparing early MCI and CN participants (Figure~\ref{fig:graph_statistics}).
 When Alzheimer's disease progresses, i.e. in the late MCI and dementia groups, both measures decrease again, with late MCI being approximately on the same level as CN participants (Figure~\ref{fig:graph_statistics}).
-The characteristic path length showed a similar pattern across groups, but with inverted directionality and decreasing intensity, i.e. group differences were highest in amyloid-$\beta$ deposition, intermediate for glucose metabolism, and lowest for gray matter volume (Figure~\ref{fig:graph_statistics}).
-P-values for post-hoc t-test between groups are given in Table~\ref{tab:pvals}.
+The characteristic path length showed a similar pattern across groups, but with inverted directionality.
+All blocks showed significant differences in mean between groups, one-way analysis of variance (ANOVA), $df=215$, $F\geq4$, $p<0.01$, $\eta^2 \geq 0.055$.
+Detailed results are provided in Supplementary Table~\ref{stab:anova}.
+P-values for Tukey's honest significant difference tests are provided in Table~\ref{tab:pvals} and Supplementary Table~\ref{stab:pvals2}.
+Graph statistics obtained from the right hemisphere data (Supplementary Figure~\ref{sfig:graph_statistics_righthemi}) were largely consistent with strongest agreement for the characteristic path length metric.

-When estimating separate models for each diagnostic group based on the single-modality data only, the resulting graph structures showed a comparable level of similarity between groups, with a mean Jaccard similarity of $j=0.35$, cosine similarity of $cos=0.93$ and Pearson coefficient of $r=0.76$.
-In contrast, for the single-modality data, group differences for the graph measures clustering and small-world coefficient vanished and became insignificant (Figure~\ref{sfig:graph_stats_single}, Table~\ref{tab:pvals2}).